bdrsolutionsllc/anf-core/README.md

 This NPM package provides resources for capturing clinical healthcare data represented via [Analysis Normal Form release v1](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=523) using mainstream technologies, as the [ANF specification](https://github.com/HL7/ANF) itself is _only_ a logical model and accompanying editorial principles not offer technological guidance.

 These resources are for collaborative research and evaluation by ANF stakeholders.
 Since HL7 does not ballot software implementations, this repository is maintained separately from the balloted specification(s).
+Pre-built copies can be downloaded from via [NPMjs](https://www.npmjs.com/package/anf-core).

 If you ONLY want the static schemas, you may download them directly: